 Imagine if Luke had made the the choice to turn off his targeting computer (trusting in the force), dropped his bombs, and missed the target, Darth blows him up and the Death Star obliterates the rebels… how would we feel?
 Sure you could write it that way, but would you want to?
 Perhaps!
-Suppose you made Star Wars as a government sponsored entertainment in a fascist regime.
-That might very WELL be the way you would want to end it!
+If you made Star Wars as a government sponsored entertainment in a fascist regime, that might very WELL be the way you would “want” to end it!

 But there are still two other options.
 Suppose Luke left the targeting computer on and succeeded, or if he turned it off and failed.
 Any of these outcomes makes sense, but each sends different kind of message.
 And that, as was said in the beginning, is the purpose of stories – to convey a message that a particular believe is a good or bad one to maintain in the given situation that this particular story explores.
-And you can do that by showing the steadfast choice to succeed or fail, or to chose the choice to change as leading to success or failure, each creating a different flavor of message.
+And you can do that by showing the steadfast choice succeeds or fails, or that change leads to success or failure, each creating a different kind of message.

-So, in conclusion, think about the process of justification when consider where your characters’ drives come from, how that creates problems for them in the here and now, and the message you want to send.
-The more you become familiar with how it works, the more you can take control of the affect your story will have on your readers or audience, AND the more adept you will become in making choices in your own life as well.
+In conclusion then, think about the process of justification when you consider where your characters’ drives come from, how that creates problems for them in the here and now, and the message you want to send.
+The more you become familiar with how justification works, the more you can take control of the affect your story will have on your readers or audience, and the more adept you may become in making solid choices in your own life as well.